ififfy/flipflip/Readme.md

 ## Quick start

-Check out our [quick start](https://ififfy.github.io/flipflip/#/quickstart) guide.
+Check out our [quick start](https://regtemp8.github.io/flipflip/#/quickstart) guide.

 ## Contributing

 Create a new branch, make your changes, and open a pull request.
 The policy of the FlipFlip project is, "patches are generally accepted."
-See the [developers](https://ififfy.github.io/flipflip/#/developers) documentation to get started.
+See the [developers](https://regtemp8.github.io/flipflip/#/developers) documentation to get started.

-## Donate

-Enjoying FlipFlip?
-[Buy me a coffee](https://ko-fi.com/flipflipapp) and help support FlipFlip development!